Tips for Improving Your Child’s Hand Coordination and Muscle Memory

 Slow and Steady Wins the Race

 Keyboard hand coordination can be improved by increasing fine motor awareness in the fingers.
 Encourage your child to press keys slowly without looking at the fingers.
 It is important to place a hand in the “ready position” first.
 Thereafter, play the scales slowly and let the child become aware of the way each key feels to the touch while it is pressed and raised.
+They need to be in the proper position when they are at the piano, lounging around won’t be good for their memory or skills, so think about getting them a Grand Piano Bench (if this is the piano you have) or a similar bench that will support them and keep their posture ready to play.

 A Handy Tool